-Proposal Vote Required Broker Discretionary Voting Allowed Effect of Broker Non-Vote Effect of Abstention Election of directors Majority of votes cast No Not counted as for or against Not counted as for or against Ratification of Auditor Majority of votes present in person or by proxy and entitled to vote Yes Not counted as for or against Counted as vote against Advisory vote on executive compensation As an advisory vote, no specific level is required No Not counted as for or against Counted as vote against Stockholder proposal regarding declassification of the Company's Board Majority of votes present in person or by proxy and entitled to vote No Not counted as for or against Counted as vote against
+Proposal Vote Required Broker Discretionary Voting Allowed Effect of Broker Non-Vote Effect of Abstention Election of directors Majority of votes cast No Not counted as for or against Not counted as for or against Ratification of Auditor Majority of votes present in person or by proxy and entitled to vote Yes Not counted as for or against Counted as vote against Advisory vote on executive compensation Majority of votes cast No Not counted as for or against Not counted as for or against Management proposal to amend the Certificate of Incorporation in order to declassify the Company's Board Majority of shares outstanding and entitled to vote No Counted as vote against Counted as vote against Stockholder proposal regarding disclosure of political expenditures Majority of votes present in person or by proxy and entitled to vote No Not counted as for or against Counted as vote against

 If you abstain from voting or there is a broker non-vote on any matter for which the vote required is a majority of the votes cast, your abstention or broker non-vote will not affect the outcome of such vote.
-If you abstain from voting on any matter for which the vote required is a majority of votes present in person or by proxy and entitled to vote, your abstention will count as a vote against.
+If you abstain from voting on any matter for which the vote required is a majority of outstanding stock entitled to vote or a majority of votes present in person or by proxy and entitled to vote, your abstention will count as a vote against.